Dynatrace/Dynatrace-AppMon-Visual-Studio-2010--2012-and-2013-IDE-Plugins/README.md

 Here are the steps to install this plugin:

-  1. Download and copy / unzip the [ _dynaTrace Web Test Plugin for Visual Studio 2010 Load Testing_ depending on your dynaTrace version](Visual_Studio_2010,_2012_and_2013_IDE_Plugins.html#47186029_VisualStudio2010%2C2012and2013IDEPlugins-plugindetails) into your Load Testing Project.
+  1. Unzip the downloaded file into your Load Testing Project.

   2. Make sure that the downloaded files do not have the "blocked" file attribute under Windows 7.
 Change that to unblocked